CIS 5511. Programming Techniques

 At level i, there are 3i nodes, each with a cost c(n / 4i)2, so the total is (3/16)icn2.

-At the leave level, the number of nodes is 3log4n, which is equal to nlog43 (because alogbc = clogba).
+At the leaves level, the number of nodes is 3log4n, which is equal to nlog43 (because alogbc = clogba).
 At that level, each node costs T(1), so the total is nlog43T(1), which is Θ(nlog43).

 After some calculation (see Section 4.4 of the textbook for details), the guess T(n) = O(n2) can be obtained.